wavefrontHQ/docs/pages/doc/proxies_versions.md

 - Support for span logs.
 Both proxy version 5.1 and Wavefront service version 2019.30 or later are required for span logs.
 - Delta counter aggregation at the proxy.
 Previously, only the service performed delta counter aggregation.
-- New `add` functionality when sending SourceTag or SourceDescription to the proxy.
+- New `add` functionality when [sending SourceTag or SourceDescription directly to the proxy](tags_overview.html#manage-sourcetag-and-sourcedescription-properties-at-the-proxy).
 - Hot reload for proxy preprocessor rules.
 Proxy checks for changes to the file every 5 seconds, so proxy restart is no longer required.
-- Several bug fixes and improvements related to ingestion and tracing
+- Several bug fixes and improvements related to ingestion and tracing.

 ## Version 4.38